patrickbucher/programming-in-haskell/01-introduction.md

     24 * 1
     24

+Ex.
 4) How should the definition of the function `qsort` be modified so that it produces a _reverse_ sorted versoin of a list?

 The `bigger` elements are put to the left, the `smaller` elements to the right side of `[x]`: